ayacoo/video-validator/README.md

 ### 4.3 Register your custom report

-There is also the possibility to register your own ReportService.
-For example, instead of sending a mail, you can export the video list to an XML or CSV file.
+There is also the possibility to register your own report services.
+For example, you can export the video list to a XML or CSV file.
+Or maybe sending a slack message?

 ### EventListener registration